 The Downs-Jones Library has 24 PCs and 4 Macs, available to all students.
 There is no time limit on the use of the computers.
+Access to some computers may be limited in support of social distancing restrictions.

 Your username is the first part of your university email address (before @htu.edu) Your password is the same as for your university email or for my.htu.edu